algorithmiaio/dev-center/_pages/getting-started.md

 We recommend that you also append the algorithm version in your API call to ensure that the correct algorithm is called.

-If you want a complete guide on how to navigate an algorithm's description page including how to determine how the price of calling an algorithm, check out our [Algorithm Profiles]({{ site.baseurl }}/basics/algorithm-profiles/) guide.
+If you want a complete guide on how to navigate an algorithm's description page including how to determine the price of calling an algorithm, check out our [Algorithm Profiles]({{ site.baseurl }}/basics/algorithm-profiles/) guide.
 {: .notice-info}

 ## Making your first API call